RachelSa/regenerating-dinosaurs/README.md

 4. The Scheduler will be added and in the **Overview** dashboard, the Scheduler will be visible under **Installed add-ons**.

-## Part 2: Developer Guide to Creating a Rake Task and Configuring on Heroku
+## Part 2: Create a Rake Task and Configure on Heroku

 ### Description